lukepynt/MIE286_Project_Code/readme.txt

 Information to give to participant
 -----------------------------------

-Click and hold to draw a circle starting from the top starter circle.
+Click and hold to draw a circle starting from the top blue starter circle.
 Draw the circle as best you can around the central point.
 You have a max of 10 seconds and a minimum of 1 second for each circle, try to balance speed and accuracy.
 Release the mouse button when you’ve completed your circle.

 FEEDBACK TYPE 1: Your accuracy score will be visible at the center of the screen